Loscutik/kood-ascii-art-web-dockerize/README.md

-# Project name: Ascii-art-stylize
+# Project name: Ascii-art-dockerize

-The Golang program launches the server for the website, where you can write a custom text in ASCII art style.
+The project ASCII-ART-WEB-DOCKERIZE uses Docker to run a server to host a website where you can write a custom text in ASCII art style.
 <br>
 <br>
 <br>